SYMPOSIUM

 The accreditation system is based on 1 ECMEC per hour.

-No credits will be guaranteed by the EADV to delegates participating in sessions organised by industry and subspecialty societies.
+No credits will be guaranteed by the EADV to delegates participating in sessions organised by industry.

 Procedure to gain your credits

-The EADV offers individual CME-CPD participation through the scanning of the bar code (or access the session online, live or on-demand) and the speaker/session evaluation that will be available for a period of one month after the end of the Symposium (until 18 June 2024).
+The EADV offers individual CME-CPD participation through the scanning of the badge (or access the session online on-demand*) and the speaker/session evaluation that will be available until Saturday, 31 August 2024.

-1. Scan your badge as you pass through the entrance of each session hall (or access the session online, live or on-demand).
+1. Scan your badge as you pass through the entrance of each session hall, your data will be then transmitted to the system (or access the session online on-demand).

-2. Complete the anonymous online evaluation form for each attended session.
-Access the evaluation system in the “My Congress” area on the online Congress platform.
+2. Complete the anonymous online evaluation for each attended session.
+Access the evaluation system in the “My Symposium” area on the online Symposium platform.

 3. Download your CME-CPD certificate and retain it for your personal records.